diwasblack/flickr-image-parser/README.md

 # README #

-A library that parses multiple images concurrently from Flickr.com and extracts file names and GPS information
+A library that parses multiple images concurrently from Flickr.com and extracts file names and GPS information.

+### Tools Used ###
+1. Python
+2. Celery
+3. RabbitMQ
+4. unittest

 ### How to run? ###